oceanprotocol/pdr-docs/README.md

 ---
-description: Tomorrow belongs to those who can hear it coming. — David Bowie
+description: Run AI-powered prediction bots or trading bots on crypto price feeds to earn $
 cover: ../.gitbook/assets/cover/predictoor_banner.png
 coverY: 0
 ---

-# Summary

-> **Run AI-powered prediction bots or trading bots on crypto price feeds to earn $.**

 Ocean Predictoor provides on-chain "prediction feeds" on whether ETH, BTC, etc will rise in the next 5 min or 60 min. "**Predictoors**" submit predictions and stake on them; predictions are aggregated and sold to **traders** as alpha.
 Get started at [predictoor.ai](https://predictoor.ai).